Amway River Bank Run: 10k Run

 This race is open to participants of any age who feel they can safely finish the race.
 The course is a USATF certified loop course which heads southwest from downtown Grand Rapids to John Ball Park and returns downtown to finish.

 5K Run

 This race is open to participants of any age who feel they can safely finish the race.
 The course is a USATF certified loop course which takes the participants through downtown Grand Rapids.

 5K Walk

 This race is open to participants of any age who feel they can safely finish the race.
 The participants follow the same course as the 5K run; they are not timed and awards are not given out.

 Junior

-Fifth Third Junior event takes place the Wednesday before the main event at Rogers High School in Wyoming, Michigan.
+Fifth Third Junior event takes place the Wednesday before the main event at East Kentwood High School in Kentwood, Michigan.
 More than 1,700 kids between the ages of 5-13 participate in the 1/2 mile and 1 mile fun runs and 5K Run.